This is a continuation of my Burden of Family post.

 You can’t put your family before your mission, at the same time you’ve got to make time for them.
 Steve Jobs is an excellent example of this.
 The dude could have made his family a part of his mission and it probably would have benefited him and improved his leadership skills.
 Instead, he disowned his daughter as she was an inconvenience to his pursuit of Apple greatness.

 You need to follow your mission in life, but when you become a father you need to look at the opportunity cost and recognize that the time you invest in your child is not wasted time.

 Make them a part of your mission and you’ll find it leads to you becoming even more efficient at leading your family.
 Get them on-board your plan and share your vision with them, let them see the how and why you do what you do.

 When they understand why you grind you’ll find that they support you and defend you from others.
-Your kids will say my dad’s not here because he’s working on X. Or your wife will say, when some bitch tries making a remark on your absence, that at least her man has passion in life and is pursuing dreams.
+Your kids will say my dad’s not here because he’s working on X or your wife will say, when some chick tries making a remark on your absence, that at least her man has passion in life and is pursuing dreams.

 They’ll support you if you make them a part of the greatness you’re chasing.